On average across the year,

 On average across the year, no, New Mexico, United States is not colder than North Dakota, United States .
 New Mexico, United States has an average minimum temperature of 5°C/41°F and North Dakota, United States has an average minimum temperature of 0°C/32°F.

-no, New Mexico, United States has less rain than
+Does New Mexico, United States have more rain than North Dakota, United States?

 New Mexico, United States's wettest month is July, with an average monthly rainfall of 54mm, which is drier than North Dakota, United States's wettest month (June, with an average monthly rainfall of 83mm).